 The Eureka Association is an international, non-profit legal entity under Belgian Law, and the central support to the network.
 It is governed by different groups who represent the interests of Eureka country national ministries.
 The governance of Eureka is outlined in the Regulatory Corpus, which includes the Statutes.

 The Eureka Association's highest decision-making body is the Ministerial Conference.
 The Ministerial Conference chooses the next Chair, accepts and dismisses new Eureka country applications and decides on significant policy and strategy changes.
 The acting Chair decides whether to hold a Ministerial Conference.

 In between Ministerial Conferences, decision-making is delegated to the High-level Group.
 The High-level Group (comprised of High-level Representatives from each Eureka country) meets three times a year.
 They develop policies and guide Eureka, ensuring alignment with the Strategic Roadmap, and endorse projects.

 The Chair proposes initiatives, sustains Eureka’s momentum and organises network meetings following an annual work plan.
 The Chair country is always a full member Eureka country and changes every July.
-Portugal currently holds the annual Eureka Chairmanship, having taken over from Austria in July 2021.
-The Chairperson (President) is the representative of Eureka.
+Türkiye currently holds the annual Eureka Chair.
+The Chair (President) is the representative of Eureka.